 - 2 tablespoons chopped fresh rosemary leaves, divided (or 2 teaspoons of dried rosemary)

-- 2 tablespoons chopped fresh thyme leaves, divided (or 2 teaspoons of dried rosemary)
+- 2 tablespoons chopped fresh thyme leaves, divided (or 2 teaspoons of dried thyme)

 - 1 teaspoon salt, divided